 CBD tincture is a cannabis product that has been infused with food-grade ethanol.

 Ethanol extracts cannabinoids from plant matter and leaves behind unwanted residues such as fats or lipids that can be harmful if ingested in large amounts over time.
+Like CBD oil, it contains concentrated amounts of cannabidiol but also includes trace amounts of THC (usually less than 0.05%).

 In order to make the tinctures more palatable for those who prefer not to taste alcohol when taking their medicine, manufacturers typically add flavors like peppermint oil or vanilla extract.
+This masks any potential unpleasant flavor from the solvent-based extraction process.

 Which One is Better?